rootwork/salsa-clave/README.md

 for changing this text.

-* Remove tabs for packages you may not use (like local events) or want supporters to have access to (like all past donation transactions).
+* Remove tabs for packages you may not use (like local events) or want supporters to have access to (like all past donations and purchases).

 * Clarify the meaning for your supporters of "Group Membership," which corresponds to Salsa's supporter groups and will almost always be interpreted